pjmartinez/TFM_UM-eqtls/README.md

 ...
 ```

-The full script for slurm scheduler can be found in the raw_data folder.
+The full script for slurm scheduler for red and white cultivars can be found in the [raw_data](raw_data) folder.
 Before running it, add your own e-mail address to the --mail-user option (or delete the line entirely if you don't want an e-mail notification when the job completes).

 When you're ready, you can execute the script by entering sbatch get_sequences.sh in the terminal.
 This submits the job to the SLURM scheduler.